-Once a prospect has been discovered and has the potential to qualify, now begins the actual outreach.
+Once a prospect has been discovered and has the potential to qualify, now begins the actual outreach - this is the second stage of sales cycles.
 The two main methods of initial outreach are cold calling and cold emailing (at least with outbound selling).
 In both cases, it is best to reach out to the most relevant contact instead of simply anyone within the company.

 Now finding the contact information for a specific person within a company is not always easy.
 Often times their contact information is not listed.